-- a.
-Based upon net occupiable floor area. - b.
-Mechanical exhaust required and the recirculation of air from such spaces is prohibited (see Section 403.2.1, Item 4). - Spaces unheated or maintained below 50°F are not covered by these requirements unless the occupancy is continuous.
-Ventilation systems in enclosed parking garages shall comply with Section 404. - e.
+8. Based upon net occupiable floor area.

+c.
+Spaces unheated or maintained below 50°F are not covered by these requirements unless the occupancy is continuous.

+d.
+Ventilation systems in enclosed parking garages shall comply with Section 404.

 Rates are per water closet or urinal.
 The higher rate shall be provided where periods of heavy use are expected to occur, such as toilets in theaters, schools and sports facilities.
 The lower rate shall be permitted where periods of heavy use are not expected.